Latest Blog Posts

 Trying to store hockey bags?
 Try placing two shelving units that are 4 or 5 shelves high, with 24” or 36” deep shelves, one in front of the other and securely attach them together.
 This will hold one bag per shelf with room to leave it open to air out and place some items beside the bag to dry.

 With the right shelves and bins, it is easy to sort your items into categories, place them in a labelled container and locate them in your storage room.
+Removing smells from your storage areas will keep your items clean and fresh.
 Remember to keep only what you need and love.

 Book a complimentary 30-minute virtual chat with me to get started planning your storage area.

-Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, virtually using Zoom.
-She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
+Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situations.
 She uses her love of teaching to reduce clutter, in your home, office, mind and time.
-She guides and supports you to be accountable for your time, to complete projects and reach your goals.
+She guides and supports you to be accountable for your time, to complete projects and to reach your goals.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
 Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at julie@mindoverclutter.ca